-Provide for development that fits the character of existing development, functions in an efficient and coordinated fashion and supports the vitality of the community.
+Provide for the development that fits the character of existing development, functions in an efficient and coordinated fashion and supports the vitality of the community.

-The proposed land use patterns in this section are the basis for a preferred pattern of development.
 Proposed land use patterns are intended to accommodate future growth in harmony with the natural capabilities of the land and the ability of the town to adequately provide municipal services.
 Castleton's scenic and natural resources are among the town's primary assets.
-Future land use and development should proceed in such a way that these assets are protected and enhanced while establishing a built environment that is both functional and aesthetically pleasing.
+The unspoiled mountain peaks and ridgelines are a community asset of inestimable value: dollars and cents value to the town's economic enterprise, and emotional value to each Castleton citizen's sense of place, our home.